Nike, Inc.: Sponsorship

 Nike has been the sponsor for many top ranked tennis players.
 Brand's commercial success in the sport went hand in hand with the endorsement deals signed with the biggest and the world's most charismatic stars and number one ranked players of the subsequent eras, including John McEnroe in the 1980s, Andre Agassi and Pete Sampras in the 1990s and Roger Federer, Rafael Nadal, Serena Williams and Maria Sharapova with the start of the 21st century.

-Nike has sponsored Tiger Woods for much of his career, and remained on his side amid the controversies that shaped the golfer's career.
+Nike sponsored Tiger Woods until 2024, and remained on his side amid the controversies that shaped the golfer's career.
 In January 2013, Nike signed Rory McIlroy, the then No 1 golfer in the world to a 10-year sponsorship deal worth $250 million.
-The deal includes using Nike's range of golf clubs, a move Nick Faldo previously described as "dangerous" for McIlroy's game.
+Nike has also gone on to sign top players in golf including Scottie Scheffler, Brooks Koepka, Nelly Korda, Tommy Fleetwood, Tony Finau and Cam Davis.
+Nike’s 2016 decision to exit the golf equipment business–such as club manufacturing–due to an 8.2% decline sales in one year meant sponsored athletes exclusively wore Nike apparel.

 Nike was the official kit sponsor for the Indian cricket team from 2005 to 2020.
 On February 21, 2013, Nike announced it suspended its contract with South African limbless athlete Oscar Pistorius, due to him being charged with premeditated murder.

 Nike consolidated its position in basketball in 2015 when it was announced that the company would sign an 8-year deal with the NBA, taking over from the league's previous uniform sponsor, Adidas.
 The deal required all franchise team members to wear jerseys and shorts with the Swoosh logo, beginning with the 2017/18 season.
 After the success of partnership with Jordan, which resulted in the creation of the unique Air Jordan brand, Nike has continued to build partnership with the biggest names in basketball.
 LeBron James was given the Slogan "We are All Witnesses" when he signed with Nike.
-Similar to "Air Jordan", LeBron's brand became massively popular.
-The slogan was an extremely accurate way to describe the situation LeBron was heading into in the NBA as he was expected to be the new king of the NBA.
-Some have had signature shoes designed for them, including Kobe Bryant, Jason Kidd, Vince Carter and more recently LeBron James, Kevin Durant, Giannis Antetokounmpo and Paul George, among others.
+Similar to "Air Jordan", James' brand became massively popular.
+Some have had signature shoes designed for them, including Kobe Bryant, Jason Kidd, Vince Carter and more recently, James and Kevin Durant, Giannis Antetokounmpo, Jayson Tatum, Paul George and Luka Dončić, among others.

+Nike recently made signature shoes for WNBA stars as well, as the leagues popularity takes off.
+Although a dozen women have received signature sneakers in the WNBA's 27-year history, it had been over a decade since a woman had received a signature sneaker.
+Nike's first signature shoe in the WNBA was with Sheryl Swoops, and since then they have made signature silhouettes for Lisa Leslie, Dawn Staley, Cynthia Cooper, and most recently for Sabrina Ionescu.
+Caitlin Clark will also receive a signature shoe deal as part of her eight-year, 28 million dollar deal.